-No value will be placed on contributions paid by the employer to a medical scheme registered under the MS Act when the benefit is derived by -
+No value will be placed on contributions paid by the employer to a medical scheme8 registered under the MS Act when the benefit is derived by -

-- a taxpayer who, by reason of superannuation, ill-health or other infirmity retired from the employ of the employer; - the dependants of a deceased employee after his or her death if he or she was in the employ of the employer on the date of death; or - the dependants of a taxpayer after his or her death if he or she retired from the employ of the employer by reason of superannuation, ill-health or other infirmity.
+- the taxpayer who, by reason of superannuation, ill-health or other infirmity retired from the employ of the employer; - the dependants of a deceased employee after his or her death if he or she was in the employ of the employer on the date of death; or - the dependants of the taxpayer after his or her death if he or she retired from the employ of the employer by reason of superannuation, ill-health or other infirmity.

-No value is placed on medical services and expenses paid by an employer if -
+No value is placed on medical services and expenses9 paid by an employer if -

-- the employee is over the age of 65; - the medical services are rendered by the employer to its employees in general at their place of work for the better performance of their duties; - the services are rendered or medicine supplied to comply with any law of the Republic; or - the medical treatment provided by the employer consists of one of the prescribed minimum benefits determined by the Minister of Health under the provisions of the MS Act, provided by the employer in terms of a scheme or programme of the employer that is either - carrying on the business of a medical scheme and has been exempted by the Registrar of Medical Schemes from complying with the provisions of the MS Act; or - not carrying on the business of a medical scheme, and the employee, his or her spouse and children are not beneficiaries of a medical scheme registered under the MS Act, or if they are such beneficiaries, the cost of the medical treatment is recovered from that medical scheme.
+- the employee is over the age of 65; - the employee retired from the employ of an employer due to superannuation, illhealth or other infirmity; - the person was in the employ of that employer on the date of his or her death, and the benefits were received by the dependants of that person after death; - the recipient of the benefit was a dependant of a deceased ex-employee who had retired due to superannuation, ill-health or other infirmity; - the medical services are rendered by the employer to its employees in general at their place of work for the better performance of their duties; - the services are rendered or medicine supplied to comply with any law of the Republic; or - the medical treatment provided by the employer consists of one of the prescribed minimum benefits determined by the Minister of Health under the provisions of the MS Act, provided by the employer to the employee (or his or her spouse or child) under a scheme or programme of the employer that is either - - carrying on the business of a medical scheme and has been exempted by the Registrar of Medical Schemes from complying with the provisions of the MS Act; or - not carrying on the business of a medical scheme, and the employee, his or her spouse and children are not beneficiaries of a medical scheme registered under the MS Act, or if they are such beneficiaries, the cost of the medical treatment is recovered from that medical scheme.

-A taxpayer may only claim a medical tax credit and allowances on amounts paid by an employer that have been included in that taxpayer's remuneration.
+The taxpayer may only claim an MTC and an allowance on amounts paid by an employer that has been included in that taxpayer's income as a taxable benefit.10